Home

 <details> <summary>Pre-built binary</summary>

-Himalaya CLI can be installed with a prebuilt binary:
+Himalaya CLI can be installed with the installer:

 These commands install the latest binary from the GitHub releases section.

-Binaries are built with default cargo features.
+Such binaries are built with the default cargo features.
 If you want to enable or disable a feature, please use another installation method.

 </details> <details> <summary>Cargo</summary>